-Switch to NordVPN (my personal favorite VPN for unblocking Netflix).
+Switch to NordVPN (my personal favorite VPN for accessing Netflix).

-I’ve tested various VPNs and NordVPN can reliably unblock Netflix US, UK, FR, IT, AU, JP and others.
+I’ve tested various VPNs, and NordVPN can reliably provide access to Netflix US, UK, FR, IT, AU, JP and others.
 Offering speeds so fast, you can watch Netflix in HD without the buffering.

 NordVPN offers comes with a risk-free, 30-day money-back guarantee.

-Netflix began actively blocking VPN and proxy servers in 2016.
+Netflix began actively restricting access from VPN and proxy servers in 2016.